 - From the Choose a Resource Type drop-down list, select SAML.
 Click Add Resource.

-- In the AuthPoint management UI, in the Service Provider Entity ID text box, type or paste the entityID value from the Gateway matadata page.
+- In the Service Provider Entity ID text box, type the entityID value from the Citrix Gateway matadata page.

-- In the Assertion Consumer Service text box, type or paste the ACS value from the Gateway matadata page.
+- In the Assertion Consumer Service text box, type the Assertion Consumer Service value from the Citrix Gateway matadata page.

 - Click Save.